microsoft/BotFramework-WebChat/docs/TELEMETRY.md

 | `prop:speechSynthesis`                 | `"false"` if speech synthesis is switched off                                            |
 | `capability:downscaleImage:workerType` | `"web worker"` if the browser support Web Worker and offline canvas, otherwise, `"main"` |

-> `prop:speechRecognition` and `prop:speechSynthesis` does not represents browser capabilities on Speech Recognition and Speech Synthesis.
+> `prop:speechRecognition` and `prop:speechSynthesis` do not represent browser capabilities on Speech Recognition and Speech Synthesis.

 Some telemetry services may have limited number of dimensions.
-For example, Google Analytics has a limit of 20 custom dimensions.
+For example, Google Analytics has a limit of [20 custom dimensions](https://support.google.com/analytics/answer/2709828?hl=en) and [500 events per session](https://support.google.com/analytics/answer/9267744?hl=en).
 As Web Chat may introduce more dimensions later, developers are advised to pick dimensions they needed before sending to their services.

 ### Events for hooks